-A student who believes that he/she has been subject to hazing is encouraged to promptly report the incident to the building principal or designee.
+Students who believe that they have been subject to hazing are encouraged to promptly report the incident to the building principal or designee.
 Students are encouraged to put the complaint in writing; however, oral complaints shall be accepted and documented.
 The person accepting the complaint shall handle the report objectively, neutrally, and professionally, setting aside personal biases that might favor or disfavor the student filing the complaint or those accused of a violation of this policy.